How to view and kill processes on your Mac: Expert guide

 3. Run the command kill -9 (make sure to insert your PID) to kill the process on port.

-How to kill language input process
+How to kill the language input process

 If you experience problems with language switching, you might want to kill and reset the language input process.
 Unfortunately, there’s no simple command that can do that, however a restart of your Mac should help.